kckuei/arduino-fun/README.md

 # Arduino Projects
-## About
-* Some notes working with and programming microcontroller devices using the Arduino Uno Starter Kit
+Documents my first foray and some working notes into microcontroller programming using the Arudino Uno Starter Kit.
-* Documents the provided project tutorials and other amateur shenanigans

 ## Setup
 In addition to the project manual, these docs were helpful with getting started: